forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Implementation: Reducing Oil Price
 Some measures for consumption reduction of oil products are known from the oil price shocks in the 70s or from environment protection/global warming slowing measures.
-Even more strict measures are known from times of crises such as the first and second world wars when goods were scarce, one crisis fallback is rationing.
+Even more strict measures are known from times of crises such as the first and second world wars when goods were scarce, one such crisis fallback is rationing.
 > Here in general, working and fair markets are considered suitable in many cases.
-However, to reduce the oil consumption of individuals, such an approach possibly works to some extent in Slovakia or Iceland, while in most countries the wealth distribution is too skewed (<https://en.wikipedia.org/wiki/Distribution_of_wealth>) such that a 10 fold price increase will drive some to the edge of ruin, while not bothering others.
+However, to reduce the oil consumption of individuals, such an approach possibly works to some extent in Slovakia or Iceland, however in most countries the wealth distribution is too skewed (<https://en.wikipedia.org/wiki/Distribution_of_wealth>) such that a 10 fold price increase will drive some to the edge of ruin, while not bothering others.
 Thus, a purely market based approach is considered neither fair nor efficient.
 Similarly at the country level.

 ##### Ground Transportation
 * *Consumers:* Mainly private car and private and public airplane traffic.
-Reduce the consumption from individual traffic (when electricity is produced by gas/petroleum, electric cars are to be included).
+Reduce the consumption from individual traffic (when electricity is produced by gas/petroleum, electric cars are to be included - thanks to solar cells at noon in many regions there's enough energy without using fossil fuel based power plants).
 * *Measures:* Ideally some soft measures are sufficient to reduce consumption such as promotion or making public transport more attractive (an example is the [9 Euro ticket](#buckley-for-cnn-on-9-euro-ticket)).
 If necessary stricter measures are possible:
   * Decreased Speed limits,
   * limit the usage of certain car types i.e. high fuel consumption cars unless usage has a rational necessity